Split Conformal Prediction and Non-Exchangeable Data: Theoretical Results

-where $\eta=\varepsilon_{\cal}+\delta_{\cal}+ \varepsilon_{\test}$ is the same error term appearing in Theorem \ref{theorem:marginal_coverage_test_data}.
-In particular, we recover that theorem up to an error depending on how much distributional drift there is between $i$ and the calibration set.
-This is quite similar to the main result in \cite{barber2022conformal}, except that there the authors consider weighted calibration sets.
-Finally, it is possible to show that these assumptions hold for the nonstationary $\beta$-mixing case.
+where $\eta=\varepsilon_{\cal}+\delta_{\cal}+ \varepsilon_{\train}$ is as in Theorem \ref{theorem:marginal_coverage_test_data}.\end{theorem} In particular, we recover Theorem \ref{theorem:marginal_coverage_test_data} up to an error depending on how much distributional drift there is between $j$ and the calibration set.
+This is similar to the main result in \citet{barber2023conformal}, except that there the authors consider weighted calibration sets.

-\begin{remark}In practice, a reasonable way to deal with distribution drift is to occasionally (or always) update the training and calibration sets.
-Experiments with real data in \S \ref{subsec:finance-experiments} showcase online CP, even though data is assumed stationary there.
-Our finite-sample methods can also be used to analyze this case, at least when the $\beta$-mixing coefficients decay fast enough.
-Note, however, that in the present setting we do not wish to assume stationarity. \end{remark}
+Finally, our framework also extends to other popular methods in the literature that are not based on split CP, such as rank-one-out (ROO) conformal prediction \citep{lei2018distribution} and risk-controlling prediction sets (RCPS) \citep{bates2021rcps}.
+ROO calibrates the quantiles used for each test data point by using the remaining test points, so it is different from split CP.
+RCPS gives a general CP methodology that applies in a variety of settings, including regression, multiclass classification and image segmentation.
+Importantly, RCPS does not involve nonconformity scores but the construction of nested sets.
+Details for both of these extensions to non-exchangeable data are given in Appendix~\ref{appendix:extensions}.